vtex/shoreline/packages/admin-ui-docs/docs/components/select.md

 # Select

-Select is a component that allows users to select an option, requires a click to see options and supports only single-selection.
+Select is a component that allows users to select an option from a list.
+It requires a click to see the options and supports only single-selection.

 ## Usage